-The Company's revenue from medical and healthcare services comprises of income from hospital services and sale of pharmacy items.
-The Company has generally concluded that it is the principal in its revenue arrangements.
+The Company's revenue from medical and healthcare services comprises of revenue from hospital services and revenue from pharmacy items.
+The Company has generally concluded that it is the principal in its revenue arrangements, because it typically controls the goods or services before transferring them to the customer.